aukennith/Object_Detection_In_An_Urban_Environment/writeup.md

 3) Recall charts

-Recall rate is the another metrics of model evaluation .
+Recall rate is the another metrics of model evaluation.

 ![recall charts](./images/recall.png)

 4) Learning Rate

 Visualizing the loss and the metrics will help identify any problems with the training process and allow for the engineer to stop, fix and restart the training.

 ![Learning Rate](./images/learning_rate.png)